genshinsim/gcsim/ui/packages/docs/docs/reference/system_functions.md

 title: System Functions
 ---

-The following system functions are available
+The following system functions are available:

 ## print